Enable integration in Microsoft Azure

 Screenshot: add a new client secret in Azure

 5. Select Add.
-The client secret is displayed.
+The client secret displays.
 Ensure you copy the secret Value and store it safely.
-You will need this value later.
+You'll need this value later.

-Important The client secret value is only displayed immediately after creating it.
+Important The client secret value only displays immediately after creating it.
 Ensure you copy the value before leaving the page.

-6. If you are setting up the Azure integration on behalf of a Sage People administrator, ensure you pass the client secret value to the administrator for the organization.
-They will need this as part of Sage People setup.
+6. If you're setting up the Azure integration on behalf of a Sage People administrator, ensure you pass the client secret value them.
+They'll need this as part of Sage People setup.
 See Add Azure details to Sage People.

 Add API permissions

 You must grant permissions for the app to read from and write to the Outlook Calendar for your Active Directory users.
-These permissions are required to generate Calendar entries for Sage People events.
+You'll need these permissions to generate Calendar entries for Sage People events.

-1. Go to App registrations and select the app you have created.
+1. Go to App registrations and select the app you've created.

 In the left menu, select API permissions.